WSL: How data sharing can identify leakages in vital water infrastructure

 Benefits of data sharing

 Transparent access to leakage data would inform evidence-based decision-making for water companies and contribute to sustainable development goals, such as cost-effective maintenance scheduling.
-Standardisation of datasets would provide for consistency the replication of solutions across regions and drives forward the potential for mutual aid and exchange between companies.
+Standardisation of datasets would allow consistent solutions to be used in different regions and drive forward the potential for mutual aid and exchange between companies.

 Barriers to data sharing